udexon/Phosway/12_B_Scenarios_Code.md

 - Add intermediate steps: p_Adam

-From the examples above, we hope to demonstrate that
+From the examples above, we hope to demonstrate that:
 - Phoscript is equivalent to "pseudocode" in the literal sense,
 - Yet, it is a full fledged programming language,
 - Capable of being translated to any other known